Endpoint Create a document in the container

 EXEC (@MyQuery) AT [LS_TO_COSMOS_DB_IN_GATEWAY];

-Create a new document from a file path (Upload from local disk file)
+Create document from file path

 DECLARE @MyQuery NVARCHAR(MAX) = 'INSERT INTO TestContainer (PartitionKey, Document)